Prepare for Critical Data Analytics Roles

 - Understanding of web analytics and metrics, procuring and processing unstructured text/data, and the ability to investigate hidden patterns.

 - Knowledge-discovery skills using data mining techniques and tools over large amounts of data.

 - The ability to implement machine learning algorithms and recognize their pertinence in real-world applications.

 - Comprehensive knowledge of data analytics techniques, skills, and critical thinking, and an understanding of the possibilities and limitations of their applications.

 BU MET graduate certificate programs can serve as building blocks to a master’s degree.
 The Graduate Certificate in Data Analytics and Graduate Certificate in Database Management & Business Intelligence share specific courses with the master’s in Applied Data Analytics program, giving you the option to take the certificate on your path to a master’s degree.
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
 Connect with a graduate admissions advisor at email@example.com to learn more about this option.